DiceDB/docs/src/content/docs/commands/SMEMBERS.md

 ---
 title: SMEMBERS
-description: Documentation for the Redis command SMEMBERS
+description: Documentation for the DiceDB command SMEMBERS
 ---

-# DiceDB Command: SMEMBERS

-## Overview

 The `SMEMBERS` command in DiceDB is used to retrieve all the members of a set stored at a specified key.
 Sets in DiceDB are unordered collections of unique strings.
 This command is useful for obtaining the entire set of elements for further processing or inspection.